1. Previous: Chapter 1

 Whatever is returned by the function (e.g., 2 * pi * radius) must match the return type specified after the right parenthesis (e.g., Double). fun circumference (radius: Double): Double { return 2 * pi * radius } whatever is returned here must match the type indicated here

-Functions with a block body take more typing than functions with an expression body, so why would we ever want to use them?
+Clearly, we have to type more code when writing functions with a block bodies than those with an expression bodies, so why would we ever want to use them?

-• They let you write more than one line of code in the function.
+• They let us write more than one line of code in the function.

-• They let you write statements inside them, not just expressions.
+• They let us write statements inside them, not just expressions.

-For example, so far we have defined pi outside of our function.
-But it’d be great to define it inside the function instead:
+For example, so far we have defined pi outside of our function, like in Listing 2.22.
+But it’d be great to define it inside the function instead.

 fun circumference(radius: Double): Double {